For the most accurate info, select your Simple account’s partner bank.

 Search on mobile is pretty straightforward: you can search for transaction names, memos, and categories.

 Search on the web is a little different and more complex, and that's what this article will cover.
-It allows you to find and isolate certain types of transactions and makes Reports extra powerful.
+It allows you to find and isolate certain types of transactions and makes your spending graphs and trends extra powerful.
 You can also use search to select the transactions you'd like to export as CSV or JSON files.

 You can choose to search across all the transaction data, or isolate your search to a specific field, such as hashtags.
 In addition, you can combine searches in any order to zero in on a specific type of transaction.

 Our search function will recognize a lot of common phrases and translate them into our search language.
 This makes it easy to get started.
 As you become more familiar with the search options, you can create more specific and complicated searches.